lindenb/jvarkit/docs/VCFBedSetFilter.md

 Usage: vcfbedsetfilter [options] Files
   Options:
   * -B, --bed, -m, --map
       Tribble or Tabix bed file.
-Must be indexed with tribble or tabix or use '--fast'.
+Must be indexed with tribble or tabix, or use '--fast' to load in memory.
     -f, --filter
       FILTER name.
 Filter is **set** if the variant overlaps any BED region, unless `--inverse` is set.
 If `--filter` is empty, FILTERED variant will